TheInterloper/05-day-calendar/README.md

 ## Description

 Creating a simple workday calendar planner.
-Time blocks should change color based on if that time is before or after the current time. events should save to locla storage.
+Time blocks should change color based on if that time is before or after the current time. events should save to local storage.

 https://theinterloper.github.io/05-day-calendar/